-Eena opened her mouth to voice a reply but the minister kept talking, tossing her another exasperated query followed closely by another and another.
+Eena opened her mouth to voice a reply but the minister kept talking, tossing out another exasperated query followed closely by another and another.

 “What could you possibly be thinking?
 Do you not understand how irreplaceable you are to Moccobatra?
-Do you not understand how imperative it is that our healer remain on Moccobatran soil?
-Have you any idea what kind of an uproar your actions will cause if the rest of the world finds out you’re missing yet again?
-Do you have any idea how distressing the situation is you have put us in?”
+Do you not grasp how imperative it is to have our healer on Moccobatran soil?
+Have you any idea what kind of uproar your actions will cause if the rest of the world finds out you’re missing yet again?
+Do you even comprehend the amount of distress you’ve caused us?”

-The young Sha flashed a nervous rearward glance at her best friend.
-Only then did Jorban notice the young man he had chosen to support as Shen of Harrowbeth.
+Ill at ease, Eena flashed a rearward glance at her best friend.
+Only then did Jorban notice the young man whom he had chosen to endorse as Shen of Harrowbeth.
 The minister’s brow creased angrily as he prepared to admonish the traitor.
-His voice was a gravely growl when he spoke.

-Ian raised both hands, gesturing for everyone to hold back any further accusatory comments.
-“Hey, hey, hey, you have this all wrong.
-I know what it looks like, but I’m innocent.
-I’ve done nothing but try to convince your queen to abandon her crazy idea.
+Ian held up his hands and gestured for the old men to cease with any further accusatory comments.
+“Hey, hey, you have it all wrong.
+I know what it looks like but I’m innocent.
+I’ve done nothing but try to convince your queen to abandon this crazy plan of hers.
 I’m a hostage here, not an accomplice.”